-In the Senate, we will need to see what the outcome is on Dec.
-6 in a runoff in Georgia.
-Democrats will likely focus their efforts on approving President Joe Biden's nominees to executive posts and federal judgeships.
+In the Senate, Democrats will likely focus their efforts on approving President Biden's nominees to executive posts and federal judgeships.
 They will also need to negotiate with their Republican colleagues on any legislative efforts since the Senate requires 60 votes to pass most legislation.

 The 2024 election will also complicate matters in Congress.
 Legislators will likely begin focusing on campaigning in late 2023, ahead of the early primaries.
-Biden has said he will run for reelection, and currently, 33 Senate seats will be in play, as well as the entire House.
+President Biden has said he will run for reelection, and currently, 30 seats of the Senate will be in play, as well as the entire House.
 Of those 33 Senate seats, 23 of them are held by Democrats (and 2 independent senators who caucus with the Democrats).
-Three of those Democrats hold seats in states won by President Donald Trump in 2020.
+Three of those Democrats hold seats in states won by President Trump in 2020.